phthom/Using-IBM-API-Connect/README.md

 # 7. Consumer Experience

-In this step, you will learn the consumer experience for APIs that have been exposed to your developer organization.
+In this step, you will learn about the consumer experience for the APIs that have been exposed to your developer organization.
 You login as a developer to register your application and then subscribe to the product just published and then test the API included in the product.